MicrosoftDocs/memdocs/memdocs/intune/protect/conditional-access-exchange-create.md

 ## Configure Exchange on-premises access

 *Support for new installations of the Exchange connector was deprecated in July of 2020, and the connector installation package is no longer available for download.
 Instead, use Exchange [hybrid modern authentication](/office365/enterprise/hybrid-modern-auth-overview) (HMA).
-The following instructions are maintained for the use of [reinstalling the connector](#reinstall-the-intune-exchange-connector).*

 Before you can use the following procedure to set up Exchange on-premises access control, you must install and configure at least one [Intune on-premises Exchange connector](exchange-connector-install.md) for Exchange on-premises.